 Since the inception of on demand printing, it’s easy to create and print your own photo books at a low price.
 With so many programs to get started with (InDesign, Lightroom, Apple Pages, Smart Albums) and so many printing options, it’s hard to know where to start.
 In this guide, we’re going to go over steps you want to take before making your photo book, and then information about some of the programs you can create a photo book with.

 Photo management software can make organizing and looking through your photos quick and easy.
 It’s a lot easier than looking at small thumbnails or file names to figure out what the images are.
 If you happen to use a Mac computer, you have access to Apple Photos, which is an extremely competent piece of software for managing your photos.
 Apple Photos automatically organizes your photos by date, and allows for easy pre-viewing of your images.
 Create a photo book and collect the photos you want to include for your photo book project.
-It also allows for simple and easy photo edits directly in the program without using a third party tool like Photoshop or other programs.
+It also allows for simple and easy photo edits directly in the program without using a third party tool like Photoshop for Chromebook or other programs.

 Another option is Adobe Bridge.
 It’s free and available for both Windows PC and Mac computers.
 Bridge offers photo management, as well as photo editing with it’s Camera Raw editor.
 If you have Adobe Lightroom or Photoshop, it will also allow you to edit your photos in those programs, and either save a new version or replace the original photo with your edited photo.
 Adobe Lightroom is another good tool to use, but it does cost money to use ($9.99 a month ), and has a more professional bend.
 One extra advantage for Adobe Lightroom is that it offers a photo book creation option directly in the software, which we’ll touch on a bit more later.